ballerkobe808/invest/README - 2 FUNDING.md

 7. How long before I can count rental income as part of my DTI?

 I'm looking for a 30 year fixed on a property that was just appraised at 95k - 20% available?

+Talk to a lot of lenders to get the terms that you want - Ask Around!!